Taiwan Day 2: Lu gang xiao zhen 鹿港小镇

 Day 2: Cingjing Farm清境农场

-We departed Taichung and headed straight to Cingjing 清境农场 for the fresh and cool air.
-We had our lodging in a farm house near to the peak, we spent a night there and visited a few scenic places nearby, however, it is the Margarita’s Garden or Purple House that impressed us, the cafe which is less than a hundred metre away from the farm house consists of three level building located on the edge of the mountain.
+We departed from Taichung and headed straight to Cingjing 清境农场 for the fresh and cool air.
+We had our lodging in a farm house near to the peak, spent a night there and visited a few scenic places nearby.
+However, it is the Margarita’s Garden or Purple House that impressed us.
+The cafe which is less than a hundred metre away from the farm house consists of three level building located on the edge of the mountain.

 Margarita’s Garden or Purple House

-The huge cafe divided into different sections for the kids, causal and large room for big group dining.
+The huge cafe divided into different sections for the kids, casual and large room for big group dining.

-Purple is the theme here, from the exterior to the interior, every side of the wall are painted with purple colour, purple may associate with the elements of soothing and calmness, a harmonious blend with the sea of mountainous green surrounded.
+Purple is the theme here, from the exterior to the interior, every side of the wall was painted with purple colour.
+Purple may associate with the elements of soothing and calmness, a harmonious blend with the sea of mountainous green surrounding.

-The cafe featured different themes at each level, ground level is kid’s zone, heightened by the lovely toys and bears all around the places, one level below is another dining area with clear glass windows for the magnificent mountainous view.
+The cafe features different themes at each level.
+Ground level is kid’s zone, heightened by the lovely toys and bears all around the places, one level below is another dining area with clear glass windows with magnificent mountainous views.
 The lowest level provides individual rooms for special events.

 Margarita’s Garden or Purple House specialised in Yunnan Burmese cuisine.

-All the dishes were surprisingly full of flavour and tasty, the fried beancurd, fresh and sweet cabbage, tender pork fried with leek and dried chili, deep fried chicken with apples and resin, none of it is disappointing, we may not be able to verify the authenticity of the dishes but the taste good enough for a thumb up.
+All the dishes were surprisingly full of flavour and tasty.
+The fried beancurd, fresh and sweet cabbage, tender pork fried with leek and dried chili, deep fried chicken with apples and raisin, none of it was disappointing.
+We may not be able to verify the authenticity of the dishes but the taste was good enough for a thumbs up.